A Digital Twin Framework for Decision-Support and Optimization of EV Charging Infrastructure in Localized Urban Systems: Discussion

 \section{Discussion}

-This study presents a Digital Twin framework that integrates real-time visualization, simulation, and optimization to enable data-driven decision-making for EV charging infrastructure.
+This study presents a Digital Twin framework that integrates dynamic visualization, simulation, and optimization to enable data-driven decision-making for EV charging infrastructure.
 Implemented on a university campus in Hanoi, the framework facilitates scenario-based evaluations of policies, infrastructure configurations, and renewable energy integration.
+To further clarify the scope of this framework, it is essential to distinguish between operational and planning-focused digital twins.
+While operational digital twins prioritize continuous physical-to-virtual synchronization for live system control, our proposed framework is a planning-focused digital twin designed for interactive scenario evaluation and strategic foresight.
+Its primary value lies in its role as a “virtual laboratory”, enabling planners to test complex policy-infrastructure configurations and explore long-term optimization strategies without the constraints of live data streams or immediate operational requirements.
 While developed at a localized scale, the model’s modular agent-based design and spatial flexibility allow seamless scaling to larger urban contexts such as innovation districts or emerging urban areas, where the expansion of EV infrastructure presents significant planning challenges.
 This provides a transferable template for integrating networked multi-station EV charging network across city zones without fundamental changes to the agent logic.

-The interactive dashboard supports decision-making by offering real-time visualizations, performance tracking, and scenario simulations.
+The interactive dashboard supports decision-making by offering dynamic visualizations, performance tracking, and scenario simulations.
 Our digital twin enables seasonal analysis, revealing a 21\% decrease in solar efficiency from October to March and minimal wind contribution ($\leq5$\% of demand), despite a 28\% investment increase.
 While hybrid systems enhance grid performance, our findings indicate that in low-wind regions like Hanoi, peak wind generation often occurs outside charging hours (7:00 PM–6:00 AM), limiting effectiveness.
 Optimizing BESS capacity and demand-response strategies becomes critical for intermittency management.
 Future research could expand on this by exploring dynamic pricing scenarios, such as peak-hour pricing, where optimizing BESS operations becomes crucial for enhancing the system's ability to integrate solar energy effectively.